shinomineko/dockerfiles/README.md

 a collection of Dockerfiles for images I create and often use

-most of these live on quay under [shinomineko](https://quay.io/user/shinomineko)
+most of these live on docker hub under [shinomineko](https://hub.docker.com/u/shinomineko)